Susan as in The Daleks

 At an unknown point before her schooldays, The Doctor took Susan to see the Rings of Akhaten.
 (The Rings of Akhaten)

 During their travels, she and the Doctor met Noël Coward, (The Sleeping City) visited London during the Blitz in 1941 and Rome during the time of Augustus.
 (The Alchemists) they also observed a Zeppelin attack during World War I. (Planet of Giants, The Alchemists)

 Shortly before they settled on Totter’s Lane, they unwittingly travelled to Paris in the 22nd century.
 They became embroiled in political intrigue in the run-up to an election in the city of Urrozdinee.
 Departing after the incumbent had been killed, they never quite understood that the city they had visited was what had once been known as EuroDisney.
 (Urrozdinee)

-Soon after this, they made a short trip to the planet Tacunda.
+The Doctor and Susan made a short trip to the planet Tacunda.
 There, they uncovered a jewel called a “Blessing Star”.
 This crystal altered the laws of probability around the holder, essentially making their dreams come true.
 The Doctor tried the device, wishing that he could pilot the TARDIS to 20th century Earth.
-He was successful at piloting the ship for one of the only times in that incarnation’s existence.
-Unfortunately, it completely fried the navigational system, stranding The Doctor and Susan in I.M.
+He was successful, it completely fried the navigational system, stranding The Doctor and Susan in I.M.
 Foreman’s junk yard in Totter’s Lane, London.
-(The Rag and Bone Man’s Story) Susan and her grandfather took up residence in London so The Doctor could effect repairs.
+(The Rag &, Bone Man’s Story) Susan and her grandfather took up residence in London so The Doctor could effect repairs.
 (Time and Relative) One account placed The Doctor and Susan’s arrival in London before March 1963.
 (Time and Relative) Another had Susan say they came here in June, four months before October.
 (Hunters of Earth)

 BEFORE STARTING SCHOOL